srmuhs/tgt-product-page/README.md

  - 5 - Merging of anything into Prod Branch will trigger a Drone build.
 If Drone build is success, similiar to QA, a new version of bundled code will be versioned and released to artifactory to be consumed.

   **Only passing Drone builds will ever be deployed, versioned and sent to artifactory.
-This insures that failing drone pipelines will never be released to enviroments if failing test, stop actions are present.
+This insures that failing drone pipelines will never be released to environments if failing tests/stop actions are present.

     Advantages of Continuous Delivery - Quick release of new code, bug fixes or permission toggles.
 As long as automation is setup through this process, its relatively quick to push new code.
 Frequent deliverables also allows for bug/defect isolation, lessening consumer impact.